 Jolene Jacquart, PhD

 My name is Jolene Jacquart (pronounced “jay-kart” and I use she/her pronouns).
-I’m a Licensed Clinical Psychologist with a private practice based in Tucson, AZ specializing in the treatment of anxiety, depression, and related concerns.
-I’m also an Assistant Clinical Professor and the Director of the Behavioral Health Clinic at the University of Arizona, where I train clinical psychology graduate students and conduct clinical research.
+I’m a Licensed Clinical Psychologist specializing in the treatment of anxiety, depression, and related concerns.
+I’m also a Clinical Associate Professor and the Director of the Clinical Services and Training Center at the University of Texas at Austin, where I train clinical psychology graduate students and support clinical research.

 I attended the University of Wisconsin – Madison where I received my B.S. double majoring in Psychology and Biology-Neuroscience.
 While at UW-Madison, I worked as a research assistant in Dr. Richard Davidson’s Laboratory for Affective Neuroscience & The Center for Investigating Healthy Minds.
 After graduating, I worked as a clinical research coordinator at the Benson-Henry Institute for Mind-Body Medicine at the Massachusetts General Hospital for several funded clinical trials examining mind-body practices.